 The greatest achievement of MACEA, at the end of the day, is the acknowledgment of the city’s human soul, and the need to nurture and protect it for the city’s continued flourishing.
 We find, manifested in all these urban interventions, that MACEA has not only stayed loyal to its mandate to care for the Makati CBD since 1963 but has gone above and beyond to become a positive force for good health and living creatively.
 “To implement successful projects for pedestrians, consistent and continuous planning and implementation must be done over several years to achieve practical and coherent projects such as what MACEA has been doing in the MCBD for many years,” Arch.
 Tan adds.
 Behind the infrastructure, we find heart and soul.
 It is really no wonder why I look forward to my visits to the city.

 Makati City, PHILIPPINES, December 18, 2019 – Advancing its aspiration to strengthen its business and coverage within the Metro, Radius Telecoms, Inc. (Radius) is pleased to announce its partnership with Makati Central Estate Association (MACEA) to offer its services to all the buildings in Makati Central Business District (MCBD).
+With its robust pure fiber network, with end-to-end all fiber service delivery, Radius works with organizations across numerous industries and locations expand their network and grow their businesses by providing fast, and reliable connectivity solutions, as well as extending superior user experience.

 “With this new strategic partnership with MACEA, Radius will have a stronger presence in the Makati Central Business District, offering businesses and corporations in the area with high availability pure fiber optic facilities, as well as customized products and solutions to support their various connectivity needs,” said Exequiel Degado, President and CEO of Radius.